michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 > It’s in its open nature and that’s what allowed it to flourish for the first 10 or 15
 > years.” - Matt Mullenweg

-Let me start with the following thought experiment: How would the web look like if
+Let me start with the following thought experiment: How would the web look like if you could

-- you could **follow websites** like you follow people on social media?
+- **follow websites** like you follow people on social media?
-- you could get a feed that shows you the most relevant content from the websites you follow?
+- get a feed that shows you the most relevant content from the websites you follow?
-- you could interact with content (e.g. like) on websites like you interact with content on social media?
+- interact with content (e.g. like) on websites like you interact with content on social media?
-- you could discover new websites like you discover new people on social media?
+- discover new websites like you discover new people on social media?

-All these features have been available on social media platforms for 15+ years and users have become accustomed to having a personalized feed of content pushed to them.
+All these features have been available on social media platforms for 15+ years and users have become accustomed to having a personalized feed of content being pushed to them.
 Contrast this with the web, where content is mainly discovered through a search engine (often requiring SEO) or by cross-posting it on social media.